zd3sf/esphome-docs/components/http_request.rst

 GET values from a JSON body response
 ************************************
+If you want to retrieve the value for the vol key and assign it to a template sensor or number component whose id is set to player_volume you can do this, but note that checking for the presence of the key will prevent difficult-to-read error messages:

 This example assumes that the server returns a response as a JSON object similar to this:
 ``{"status":"play","vol":"42","mute":"0"}``